20220888/20220888/reflective-prompts (1).md

 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.

+I do not have strategy for learning.
+There are things that I can understand immediately and things that I am not able to get around my brain to understand it.
+Anyways I will be slowly get the hang of it.

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?

+Do it even if you know it is very hard to comprehend even if I do not know anything abut software.
+You will know eventually, maybe not withing this 6 month but give you a life long knowledge.

 ### What is Python?

+A programming language, whereby programmer write their software.

 ### Have you developed a habit of exploring?

+Not at the moment. too much thing to do with kids and work and family.

 ### Have you meditated before?

+not really

 ### Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?

+I do have a certain aspect of myself that do quite well in practical stuff.

 ### Do you consider yourself a developer yet?

+no yet, probably never will unless developing means a pencil pusher

 ### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?